jjanczur/CloudComputing-assignment2/README.md

 We got **maximum number of points**, so enjoy our work.
 If you find it useful, you can give us a star.

+# Tasks:

+Summary:
+* Work on 1 host machine
+   * Preferably your laptop (physical machine).
+If you don’t have Linux, use a VM.
+* Prepare virtualization environments:
+   * Qemu/KVM
+   * Docker
+* Write 2 new benchmarks:
+   * Forksum
+   * Nginx
+* Execute benchmarks on different virtualization platforms

 # CPU benchmark questions:

 ## 1. Look at your LINPACK measurements.
 How do they differ between the platforms, what are the main reasons for the differences?